alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 This approach allows us to process data for each artist independently.
 We can run operations in parallel, selectively refresh data for specific artists, and add more artists without modifying our pipeline code.
 The partitions create a natural organization that makes our pipeline both scalable and maintainable.

-For this implementation, I've populated the partitions with my favorite artists—from the lyrical storytelling of Johnny Cash to the raw energy of Linkin Park.
+For this implementation, I've populated the partitions with my favorite artists - from the lyrical storytelling of Johnny Cash to the raw energy of Linkin Park.
 There's something satisfying about building a data pipeline that analyzes the music that's been the soundtrack to different phases of my life.
 It turns what could be just another technical exercise into something personally meaningful.

 ---
 ## Defining Our Assets

-First things first—let's import everything we'll need to create this module:
+First things first - let's import everything we'll need to create this module:

 ```python
 #./assets.py